Lil' Wil

 Lil Wil (born Wilbert C. Martin, March 25, 1987) is an American rapper.
-In late 2007, he released the single "My Dougie", which charted on four Billboard singles charts.
-It was the lead-off single to his debut album Dolla$, TX, which was released in June 2008 by Asylum Records executive producer Pimp-n-Keys Ent and charted at #3 on Billboard's Top Heatseekers chart.
+In late 2007, he released the single "My Dougie", which featured the Dougie dance named after rapper Doug E. Fresh.
+"My Dougie" was the lead-off single to his debut album Dolla$, TX, which was released in June 2008 by Asylum Records executive producer Pimp-n-Keys Ent.
+The song also charted on four Billboard singles charts, and made #3 on Billboard's Top Heatseekers chart.